-The club has progressed enormously since a handful of Greek Migrants – 15 or 20 of them got together in 1936 and decided to found The Hellenic Soccer Club.
-The team played mainly in Division 2 or 3 primarily on Sundays at any ground they could find, often at Adelaide High School, and provided their own clothes and boots.
+The club was born when a handful of Greek Migrants – 15 or 20 of them, decided to create The Hellenic Soccer Club in 1936.
+The team played mainly in Division 2 or 3 primarily on Sundays at any ground they could find, often at Adelaide High School, and each player provided their own clothes and boots.
 They paid the referee out of their own pockets.
 In those days a “big crowd” would have been around 100 people, but then the Greek community as a whole barely exceeded a couple of thousand.

 The club was officially formed in 1945 under the name of Olympic by members of the Greek community and played mainly in Division 2 or 3 in the late 1940s and the decade of the 1950s.
 In 1960, Olympic was suspended from competition due to crowd disturbances and in 1961 it was reconstituted as the Hellenic Athletic and Soccer Club.
 The emblem that is used to this day was created to use the blue and white of the Greek National flag and the Olympic torch was representative of the old Olympic club.
-In 1962 it re-entered the South Australian State League as West Adelaide Hellas through the amalgamation with West Adelaide Soccer Club, (founded in 1910 and Division one champions of 1930) and used Hindmarsh Stadium as its home ground.
-From 1963 when it was promoted from Division 2 the club achieved enormous success in the State League winning many honours with its first two being in 1964, winning the Ampol Cup and the South Australian Federation Cup.
-From that point on the club was a dominant force in South Australian soccer and was invited to be a founding member of the National Soccer League in 1977.
+In 1962, the club re-entered the South Australian State League as West Adelaide Hellas through the amalgamation with West Adelaide Soccer Club, (founded in 1910 and Division one champions of 1930) due to the work of principle founder Mr A Hatzi-Stathi and others.
+Hellas used Hindmarsh Stadium as its home ground.
+From 1963, when it was promoted from Division 2, the club achieved enormous success in the State League winning many honours, including winning the Ampol Cup and the South Australian Federation Cup in 1964.
+From that point on, the club was a dominant force in South Australian soccer and was invited to be a founding member of the National Soccer League (NSL) in 1977.

-West Adelaide had the honour of scoring the first point in a national football league in Australia.
+West Adelaide had the honour of scoring the first goal in the NSL in Australia.
 The date was the 2nd of April 1977, the scorer was John Kosmina, and the venue was Manuka Oval in Canberra.

 How ironic it was then that the national league’s first goalscorer ended up being the national league’s top goal scorer – amassing a record 133 goals in his national league career.
 Not to mention top scorer in full international games for the Socceroos (25 goals).